Find literature and resources

-If the book you're searching is on loan, you can log on to Oria (using your "Feide ID") to make a reservation request.
+If the book you are searching is on loan, you can log on to Oria (using your "Feide ID") to make a reservation request.

-If you do not find the book you are looking for, you can still make a request and have it sent from another library, or you can send us a purchase request.
+If you do not find the book you are looking for, you can also send us a purchase request.

 If you need articles on a specific subject, you may start your search in Oria, but preferably you should use one of the article databases.
 You can also search for articles in Google Scholar.